avilaxd/MoviesDemo/README.md

 </p>

 ## Changelog
+- **Jun 12, 2020:** implementation of Databinding with Android Jetpack.
 - **Mar 24, 2020:** implementation of a SQLite database for favorites using Room.
 - **Feb 23, 2020:** implementation of Dependency Injection using Dagger2.
 - **Jan 10, 2020:** initial commit.